Melik Mehmed Gazi: Reign

 Mehmed later succeeded his father as melik (king) upon the latter's death in 1134, but was soon beset by revolts from his two brothers Yaghi and Ayn al-Dawla.
 Sensing weakness, the Roman emperor John II Komnenos campaigned against Mehmed in the winter of 1135 and captured the city of Kastamon, but Mehmed was able to prevent any further losses by persuading his brother-in-law the Sultan of Iconium Mesud I to abandon his alliance with John.

 By 1137, Mehmed had stabilised his realm and prepared a campaign to expand his domain at the expense of John II, adopting the title "Great Melik of all Rhōmanía and the East" (μέγας μελίκης πάσης 'Ρωμανίας καὶ Ἀνατολῆς) to symbolise his claim to the Roman territories in Anatolia.
 First, Mehmed renewed the Danishmendid-Seljuk alliance by marrying his second son Dhu’l Nun to a daughter of Meusd.
 Then he attacked John's Crusader subjects in Marash but failed to make any major territorial gains.
 After withdrawing north, John, at Antioch at the time, came to his subject's aid, capturing the key fortress of Kapniskerti from Mehmed.
 The following year, an Armenian source records that Mehmed was again campaigning in Cilicia.

 Mehmed's fortunes reversed after the emperor returned to Constantinople in 1139.
-Danishmendid forces simulataneously invaded Bithynia and Cilicia and Kapniskerti, as well as another fortress Vakha, were retaken by Mehmed.
+Danishmendid forces simultaneously invaded Bithynia and Cilicia and Kapniskerti, as well as another fortress Vakha, were retaken by Mehmed.
 By the end of the year John was back in Anatolia, but a Pyrrhic victory against Mehmed's larger force in February 1140 meant the emperor had to again return to Constantinople in order to rebuild his army.